Preeti-sahani/ShapeAI_Internship_Project/README.md

 This project is focused on exploratory data analysis, aka "EDA", which is essential part of the data science analysis pipeline.
 Also I have tried Scraping the repositories with different topics from github front page.
 I have used Python BeautifulSoup to scrape the data.

 # **Requirements**
-Materials is a commented Google Colab.
+Google Colab.

-Dataset (Taken from kaggle)
+Dataset (Taken from kaggle).

 # **Objective of this analysis:**